thegworld/gtx-browser/codelabs/README.md

-# Chromium Codelab
+# GTx Browser Codelab

-See the `cpp101/` directory for the Chromium C++ codelab, including example solutions.
+See the `cpp101/` directory for the GTx Browser C++ codelab, including example solutions.

-See the `threading_and_scheduling/` directory for more elaborate usages of the threading and scheduling primitives in Chromium.
+See the `threading_and_scheduling/` directory for more elaborate usages of the threading and scheduling primitives in GTx Browser.

 ## Motivation

-The goal of this codelab is to introduce new Chromium developers to both the important design patterns and the style of code they can expect to become familiar with.
+The goal of this codelab is to introduce new GTx Browser developers to both the important design patterns and the style of code they can expect to become familiar with.